JunChen22/e-commerce/README.md

     ├── application.yml
     └── generatorConfig.xml - MyBatisGenerator setting.

-ECom-search is more of a standalone part of the E-commerece ECom-search
+search is more of a standalone part of the E-commerece search
 ├── config                 - MyBatis configuration and other configuration.
 ├── controller
 ├── dao                    - custom data access object(DAO) interface to interact with Postgres.
 Definitition impltemented in resources.